2007 Jakarta gubernatorial election: Issues

 The primary issues contested were chronic poverty and unemployment in addition to the city's traffic jams and annual flooding.
 Topics such as corruption and Islam's role in public life also became campaigning areas.

 Fauzi Bowo's campaign in particular claimed that Daradjatun's governorship will result in limitations for the city's nightlife because of his backing from the islamist PKS.
 The latter denied this and in turn accused Fauzi of being indebted to his political backers.
 Daradjatun also accused the previous administration of incompetence.

 Results

 Following early vote counts, Anang-Dani conceded their defeat before the official results were released.
 Fauzi Bowo-Prijanto were officially declared as winners of the election on 16 August, after securing 2,109,511 (57.87%) of the votes while Anang gained 1,535,555 (42.13%) votes.
 The former pair won in all constituent cities (and the Thousand Islands Regency).
 The turnout of over 3.6 million voters (~65%) exceeded expectations.

 Aftermath

-The election was mentioned in a diplomatic cable brought up by WikiLeaks, which noted that "despite the intense press coverage of the election and its national importance, the Jakarta elites have rigged the game".
+The election was mentioned in a leaked diplomatic cable released, which noted that "despite the intense press coverage of the election and its national importance, the Jakarta elites have rigged the game."
 Fauzi Bowo would later run again for his second term in 2012, in which he lost to Joko Widodo.